-Important Note: During Admissions 2018 the following applicants will not have a written Aptitude Test:
+Important Note: During Admissions 2019 all applicants will have a written Aptitude Test barring:

-- 1. All applicants to B.Sc.
-(Honours) Physics, B.Sc.
-(Honours) Chemistry, and B.Sc.
-Programme - 2.
-All applicants belonging to Persons with Disability (PwD) Category - 3.
+- 1. All applicants belonging to Persons with Disability (PwD) Category - 2.
 All applicants seeking admission in the Sports Category

-Class XII marks will carry 85% weightage and the Interview will carry 15% weightage in determining the composite merit for all the above listed.
+Class XII marks will carry 85% weightage and the Interview will carry 15% weightage for PwD candidates.
+For sports candidates please refer to information given on page no. 59.

-5.12 INTERVIEW
+5.13 THE INTERVIEW